 Cancel the Keep Warm cycle the Instant Pot went into automatically after pressure cooking and turn on the Sauté function to reduce the fresh cranberry sauce a little further.

-I usually just use a wooden spoon but you could also use a potato masher or even an immersion blender for extra smooth cranberry sauce.
 I like a little chunky texture and just let the cranberries break up naturally while I am stirring the sauce during reducing.

 Most of them will burst, releasing their natural pectin, which is also what will thicken the cooked cranberry sauce.
 After just a few minutes of simmering you’ll notice the sauce thickening up quite a bit.